Terms and Conditions for Booking Online Workshops

 These Terms shall apply to the exclusion of all other terms and conditions, including any that you attempt to apply under any purchase order, booking confirmation or any other document; and, no variation of these Terms requested by you shall be effective unless in writing and signed on behalf of The Myers-Briggs Company by one of its directors.
 The Myers-Briggs Company reserves the right to change these Terms at any time without prior notice to you, so please check them regularly.

 The Myers-Briggs Company reserves the right to change these Terms at any time without prior notice to you, so please check them regularly.
-These Terms were revised in May 2018.
+These Terms were revised in May 2018 and December 2020.

 13 Governing law